9track/FlashFloppy-wiki/Host-Platforms.md

 BBC Micro systems using the original single-density 8271 controller require regular index pulses to avoid disk-not-ready errors ([described here][bbc-problem]).
+These errors are reported on the video screen as `Drive fault 10 at xx/xx`.

-This can be solved by updating DFS to the unofficial version 1.21, or the following FF.CFG options:
+This issue is solved by updating DFS to the unofficial version 1.21, or by specifying the following FF.CFG options:
 ```
 track-change = realtime
 index-during-seek = yes